TCGxBill/HMM/README.md

         FOR EACH ROW EXECUTE FUNCTION public.handle_new_user();

-    -- 8. STORAGE-BASED TRIGGER FOR PROCESSING TASK KEYS (NEW) -- This function will be called by our Edge Function, not a traditional DB trigger.
-    CREATE OR REPLACE FUNCTION public.internal_upsert_task_key(p_task_id TEXT, p_key_data JSONB) RETURNS void
+    -- 8. STORAGE-BASED TRIGGER FOR PROCESSING TASK KEYS (NEW) CREATE OR REPLACE FUNCTION public.internal_upsert_task_key(p_task_id TEXT, p_key_data JSONB) RETURNS void
     LANGUAGE plpgsql